 For more information on WNBA Community Assist Awards and the Dawn Staley Community Leadership Award, visit wnba.com.

 Pacers Sports & Entertainment Community Service Days

-This program is meant to emphasize one of the Core Purposes of PS&E – Serving Community by organizing four days per year when we "Outreach Together" as a company.
+This program is meant to emphasize one of the Core Purposes of PS&E: Serving Community by organizing four days per year when we “Outreach Together” as a company.
 This program builds upon the work of the Community Relations Department and the Pacers Foundation.
-It allows employees to contribute in a real and consistent way to our community and brings the company together in a positive way to help others within our community Since its inception in 2008, the staff of PS&E has contributed to organizations that include Creston Middle School, Danville Middle School, IPS #27, Triton Central Elementary & Middle School, Gleaners Food Bank, Second Helpings, Wheeler Mission, the Julian Center, Fay Biccard Glick Neighborhood Center and the Catch the Stars Foundation.
+It allows employees to contribute to our community in a real and consistent way and brings the company together in a positive way to help others within our community.
+Since its inception in 2008, the staff of PS&E has contributed to organizations that include Creston Middle School, Danville Middle School, IPS #27, Triton Central Elementary & Middle School, Gleaners Food Bank, Second Helpings, Wheeler Mission, the Julian Center, Fay Biccard Glick Neighborhood Center, Kids Against Hunger and the Catch the Stars Foundation.

 As part of Pacers Sports & Entertainment's Citizenship initiative, the Indiana Pacers and Indiana Fever provide donations to events & fundraisers for non-profit organizations.
 Effective Septemeber 1, 2009 requests for donations from the Indiana Pacers and Indiana Fever will only be accepted online.
 Please click here to complete the online application.